gsarchive/markdown/british/alice/web_opera/index.md

 book, "Alice on Stage".
 These pages approximately follow the text from the 1886 publication.
 Song lyrics are from the [1896 music score](https://imslp.org/wiki/Alice_in_Wonderland_%28Slaughter%2C_Walter%29) as published on IMSLP.
 Typos and other corrections can be directed to the Archive's curators.

+NOTE: The libretto and music score do not entirely correspond.
+Finding a matched pair of libretto and score would be extremely helpful if anyone can offer one for transcription!
+There are also two songs where the score indicates repetition, but only has words for the first time, and thus the second is absent.

 -----